๐Ÿ‘จโ€โš–๏ธCriminal Law

 General Intent

-• Intent to perform the act itself—no need to prove the defendant intended any particular result or consequence
+General intent requires only the intent to perform the act itself.
+The prosecution doesn't need to prove the defendant intended any particular result or consequence.

-• Lower prosecution burden because the state only needs to show the defendant meant to do what they did, not that they meant to cause harm
+• Lower prosecution burden: the state only needs to show the defendant meant to do what they did, not that they meant to cause a specific harm

-• Applies to crimes like battery and assault where voluntarily performing the prohibited act satisfies the mens rea requirement
+• Applies to crimes like battery (intentionally making harmful contact) and simple assault, where voluntarily performing the prohibited act satisfies the mens rea requirement

 Transferred Intent

-• Intent follows the harm—when a defendant intends to harm victim A but accidentally harms victim B, the law transfers the intent to the actual victim
+Transferred intent means that when a defendant intends to harm Victim A but accidentally harms Victim B, the law transfers the original intent to the actual victim.

-• Prevents defendants from escaping liability due to bad aim or mistaken identity; the moral culpability remains the same
+• Prevents defendants from escaping liability due to bad aim or mistaken identity.
+The moral culpability is the same whether you hit your target or a bystander

-• Most commonly applied in homicide and battery cases where the defendant shoots at one person but hits a bystander
+• Most commonly applied in homicide and battery cases where the defendant shoots at one person but hits someone else

 Constructive Intent